Mis-Sold Car Finance Claims

 Background of the Financial Mis-Selling of Car Loans

-The Financial Conduct Authority (FCA) has recently begun a comprehensive investigation into historical mis-sold car finance loans, expressing serious concerns over potential widespread mis-selling of unfair deals.
+The Financial Conduct Authority (FCA) has begun a comprehensive investigation into historical mis-sold car finance loans, expressing serious concerns over potential widespread mis-selling of unfair deals.
 At the heart of this inquiry is the examination of a commission model, banned in January 2021, where car dealers were incentivised by banks to promote more expensive loans, thereby earning higher commissions.

 Of significant concern to the FCA is the possibility that consumers may have been treated unfairly even before the ban, given the lack of adequate information regarding this commission structure.

-It is reported by the Telegraph that FOS had banned the “discretionary commission” incentives in 2021 after finding that individual buyers were paying up to £1,100 over the odds on a £10,000, four-year finance package.
-More than 10,000 complaints have been made to the FOS by drivers who believe they were overcharged.
+Most of the claims for mis-sold car finance revolve around discretionary commission arrangements (DCAs), where lenders allowed brokers and dealers to inflate the interest rate of the agreement so the commission would increase.
+It is reported by the Telegraph that the Financial Conduct Authority (FCA) had banned the discretionary commission incentives in 2021 after finding that individual buyers were paying up to £1,100 over the odds on a £10,000, four-year finance package.
+More than 10,000 complaints have been made to the Financial Ombudsman Service (FOS) by drivers who believe they were overcharged.

 Abby Thomas, Chief Executive and Chief Ombudsman, said: “When people take out a car loan it’s imperative they are treated fairly and the financial implications are totally transparent.
 Unfortunately, that is not always the case.
 We’ve heard from more than 10,000 people who fear they were charged too much for their finance, and we know many more are waiting in the wings.